jmertic/lfx-landscape-tools/README.md

 pipx upgrade lfx-landscape-tools
 ```

-You can then use the `lfxlandscape` command to run the various commands.
-Use `lfxlandscape --help` for the options.
+You can then use the `lfx_landscape` command to run the various commands.
+Use `lfx_landscape --help` for the options.

 ## Contributing